MaterializeInc/materialize/doc/developer/design/20220511_replicated_compute_introspection.md

 persist is disabled by default.

-We add a feature flag `--replicated-compute-introspection` to both `materialized` and `computed`, to opt into logging introspection data to persist. `materialized` passes the flag (if set) on to `computed`.
+We add a feature flag `--replicated-compute-introspection` to both `materialized`, to opt into logging introspection data to persist.

-If the flag is not set, the coordinator does not create the introspection sources and views described above.
-It may still generate shard IDs and pass them to the compute controller, as this is invisible to users.
+`materialized` passes the flag (if set) on to `computed` through the `LoggingConfig::sink_logs` field of the `CreateInstance` command.

-If the flag is not set, replicas don't sink introspection data to persist.
+If the flag is not set, the coordinator does not create the introspection sources and views described above, and replicas don't sink introspection data to persist.

 ## Future Improvements